duoh/docker-comprehensive-lab-guide/dockerfile-practice.md

 >
 >The next instruction is **WORKDIR** to set a working directory on a container.
 >
->**COPY** instruction is to copy specified files or directories to the container at target directory.
+>**COPY** instruction is to copy specified files or directories to the container at target path.
 >
 >**RUN** instruction is used to execute a command on a container in this case to install packages defined in package.json.
 >